maniospas/pyfop/README.md

 print(GM(scale=3))  # 12
 ```

-Show context, for example to understand which aspects can be controlled:
+:heavy_check_mark: Show context, for example to understand which aspects can be controlled:
 ```python
 print(GM.get_input_context(scale=3))
 # context: